Weird-Ghosts/www/content/faq/index.md

     ::accordion-topic
     ---
     question: "What funding opportunities does Weird Ghosts offer and what's the application process like?"
-    answer: "We offer two main funding opportunities: The Baby Ghosts fund provides a $25,000 grant along with a 6-month peer accelerator focused on studio development.
-Our Early fund offers up to $150,000 mainly for studio development.
-We aim to finalize funding deals within two months of application submission and respond to all submissions within two weeks."
+    answer: "Our SEAL funding offers up to $150,000 for studio development.
+We aim to finalize funding deals within two months of application submission and respond to all submissions within two weeks.
+Our application form is open on a rolling basis, but closes a few times a year while our programs are underway.\n\nWe previously offered the Baby Ghosts program, but it is now administered through [our nonprofit](https://babyghosts.fund/grant-and-accelerator)."
     ---
     ::